Talk to your child's doctor

-Communication is the key to any good relationship.
-Be sure to help your gastroenterologist understand your symptoms and how UC affects your daily life.
-By being open and honest with your doctor, you'll give yourself the best chance of benefiting from your treatment.
+Communication is the key to any good relationship, so talk to your child's gastroenterologist, and help him or her understand how symptoms affect your child's daily life.
+By being open and honest, you give your child the best chance of benefiting from treatment.

 The "doctor-patient disconnect" is real